 In total, 31 classes of bacteria were identified across the three experiments.
-The top classes17 accounted for more than 99.99% of the total hits.
+The top 17 classes accounted for more than 99.99% of the total hits.
 PCA showed strong negative correlation of Nrf2-KO with Bacilli class (phylum (p.)
-Firmicutes) that was consistent in all 3 experiments (Figure 6).
-Separately, Exp03 data was reanalyzed, with 18 classes being identified in the samples out of which 16 classes contained almost all of the hits and were used in the analysis.
-Figure 7 biplot showed clear separation by genotype.
+Firmicutes) that was consistent in all three experiments (Figure 6).
+Separately, Exp03 data was reanalyzed, with 18 classes being identified in the samples out of which 16 classes contained almost all the hits and were used in the analysis.
+Figure 7 biplot shows clear separation by genotype.
 The relative abundance of Clostridia (p.
 Firmicutes) was higher while Betaproteobacteria, Deltaproteobacteria (p.
 Proteobacteria), and Epsilonproteobacteria, as well as Brachyspirae (p.
 Spirochaetes), Campylobacteria (p.
 Epsilonbacteraeota), and Deferribacteres (p.
 Deferribacteres) were lower in all three DSS-treated groups.
 Gammaproteobacteria (p.
 Proteobacteria) and Verrucomicrobiae (p.
 Verrucomicrobia) had higher relative abundance in the DSS+AIN93M and DSS+Cranberry groups.

 3.4 Firmicutes/Bacteroidetes ratio

 Biological activities such as aging, change of body mass index, and maintaining intestinal homeostasis have been linked to Firmicutes to Bacteroidetes ratio (F/B) (57, 58).
 Increased F/B has been associated with obesity while decreased ratio has correlated positively with inflammatory bowel disease (IBD) (59).
 Therefore, the F/B ratio was used as an endpoint in this study to examine differences in microbiome composition across genotypes, diets and timepoints (Figures 8).
 The abundance of Firmicutes was lower or equal to the abundance of Bacteroidetes in Exp01 and Exp02 samples but the F/B ratios in the WT mice samples were higher than in the Nrf2-KO samples in all 3 experiments.
-Mixed-effects linear regression models was next used to estimate these differences in Exp03.
+Mixed-effects linear regression models were next used to estimate these differences in Exp03.
 First, a mixed-effects model with no interaction terms was fitted to the F/B. The ratio averages were significantly lower in DSS+PEITC and DSS+Cranberry groups compared to the no-DSS+AIN93M control group (log2[F/B] = -0.51 and -0.46, and p-values <0.01 and =0.01, respectively).
 The average ratio was also lower in the Nrf2-KO group as compared to WT (log2[F/B] = -1.02, p-value <0.01).
-The control group’s average F/B difference with the DSS control (i.e., no-DSS+AIN93M vs. DSS+AIN93M) as well as the differences between early or late timepoints vs. baseline were not statistically significant.
+The control group’s average F/B difference with the DSS control (i.e., no-DSS+AIN93M versus DSS+AIN93M) as well as the differences between early or late timepoints vs. baseline were not statistically significant.
 Adding a genotype-diet interaction term to the model confirmed the significant association of F/B with genotype (log2[F/B] = -1.40, p-value <0.01), and the Cranberry or PEITC diets (log2[F/B] = -0.60 and -0.71, respectively, with both p-values <0.01).
 Furthermore, the ratio in the no-DSS+AIN93M group was significantly lower than that of the DSS+AIN93M group (log2[F/B] = -1.40, p-value <0.01).
 These results suggest that PEITC or Cranberry dietary supplements preserved the balance of Firmicutes and Bacteroidetes in the intestines of the hosts treated with inflammatory agent DSS.

-3.4 Linear Discriminant Analysis of aging and dietary effects
+3.4 Linear discriminant analysis of aging and dietary effects